Crestron/CH5ShellUtilitiesCli/src/cli/export-all/README.md

     yarn export:all [options]
     npm run export:all [options]

+Options:
+    -h, --help,         Help for Exporting assets, libraries, and components from the './app/project/' folder -l, --list,         Prefix for list of file names --all               Select this option to export all the files

 Export the complete project directory from './app/project/' folder.
 To achieve this, use the below command:
     ch5-shell-cli export:all --all

+You could also use `yarn` or `npm run` to export complete project directory.
+The following are the commands:
+    yarn export:all --all
+    npm run export:all -- --all

 Export selected files from './app/project/' folder.
 In this case, the file names are mandatory in the command-prompt.
 The filename must follow the complete path starting from './app/project/assets/....'.
 Only file names can be provided here (no folder paths).
 Multiple file names can be provided in the command-prompt.
 To achieve this, use the below commands:
     ch5-shell-cli export:all -l ./app/project/assets/data/translation/en.json ./app/project/components/pages/page1/page1.html